FRAUD RESOURCE CENTER

 Sham charities succeed by mimicking the real thing.
 Like genuine nonprofits, they reach you via telemarketing, direct mail, email and door-to-door solicitations.
 They create well-designed websites with deceptive names.
 (As hurricanes churn toward landfall, for example, scammers snap up URLs featuring the storm’s name.)
 Some operate fully outside the law; others are in fact registered nonprofits but devote little of the money they raise to the programs they promote.

-Charity scammers are especially active during the holidays, the biggest giving season of the year.
 But with a little research and a few precautions, you can help ensure your donations go to organizations that are genuinely serving others, not helping themselves.

 - Pressure to give right now.
 A legitimate charity will welcome your donation whenever you choose to make it.